byteboard/editor-walkthrough-web/walkthrough.md

 *Other Tips:*
 * If you are unfamiliar with the command line [here are some key Linux commands](http://www.informit.com/blogs/blog.aspx?uk=The-10-Most-Important-Linux-Commands).
-* Note, when you start the interview and download your code a timer will appear at the bottom of your terminal window.
-* If you would like to change the color theme of the editor go to File > Settings > Change Color Theme.
+* If you would like to change the editor's color theme go to File > Settings > Change Color Theme.